zabereer/qmk_firmware/keyboards/ergodox/keymaps/albert/readme.md

                                 `--------------------'       `--------------------'
 ```

-Space Cadet shift is enabled.
 Ctrl and Alt doubles up as normal keys when tapped.
 SfLt and SfRt sends Shift + left and Shift + Right respectively - for use with emacs with `windmove-default-keybindings`.
 Caps and Enter may be held down to activate layer 2 (hexadecimal number pad).
 Please see `matrix_scan_user` function in `keymap.c` for list of commands available via `lead` key.